daviskirk/daviskirk.github.io/_posts/2021-08-05-why-i-use-doom-emacs.md

 ```

 which will download and configure the correct packages so the next time you
-start emacs they will be there.
+start Emacs they will be there.

 Regarding other configuration files, the `package.el` file defines what external packages need to be loaded and the
 `config.el` is basically a free for all configuration file similar to the
 `init.el` we're used to in Emacs.

-The setup forces the me to think about the structure of [my configuration](https://github.com/daviskirk/doom.d).
+The setup forces the me to think about the structure of [my configuration](https://github.com/daviskirk/doom.d) and be a bit more organized... nice!

 ## Turning evil and learning vim keybindings